 The institution is responsible for working with the Commission consultant to make all necessary arrangements regarding the interview schedules.
 The institution is responsible for scheduling the interviews, ensuring that an adequate number of interviews are scheduled for the institution and all its programs, providing parking for interviewees, assigning campus guides to direct individuals to their interview locations, and arranging for back-up interviews as needed.
-When necessary, institutions are encouraged to propose innovative arrangements for handling interviews (e.g., interactive audio and video connections or dispersed interview sites) and required to ensure that sufficient numbers of interviews are scheduled across all key groups.
+When necessary, institutions are encouraged to propose innovative arrangements for handling interviews (e.g., virtual interviews or dispersed interview sites) and required to ensure that sufficient numbers of interviews are scheduled across all key groups.

-In the case of a re-visit or the visit of a focused site team, the institution is responsible for making the same type of arrangements as noted above for an original visit, and is responsible for the cost recovery of extraordinary fees.

-lytThe institution is responsible for all expenses involved in attending the COA meeting in which decisions about the institution are being made.
-In the event of an appeal, the institution must bear the cost of making the appeal and attending any appeal hearings or meetings.
-If all standards are deemed met and the team recommends accreditation with no stipulations recommendation is being made by the accreditation team, all efforts will be made to allow the institution to participate inattend the COA meeting via technology, when possiblevirtually.
-If a re-visit is required as a result of the appeal, the institution assumes the costs under the extraordinary fee policies of the Commission and the institution assumes the cost for attending the COA meeting in which the revisit decision is being made
+Attendance at COA meetings by the institution may be in-person or virtual, via technology.
+If the institutional personnel choose to attend the COA meeting in person, the institution is responsible for all expenses involved in attending the COA meeting .
+Further, in the event of an appeal of an accreditation decision, the institution must bear the cost of making the appeal and attending any appeal hearings or meetings.
+If a revisit is required, the institution must assume the costs under the extraordinary fee policies of the Commission, and the institution must assume the cost for attending the COA meeting in which the revisit decision is being made

 III.
 Preparation for a Site Visit

-The COA relies on a comprehensive process of evidence collection and evaluation for the site visit.
-The Preconditions Report, due during years one and four of the accreditation cycle, provides current information about its responses to the preconditions, and provides information about the context in which the institution/program sponsor operates.
-Annual data submission constitutes the second element and provides updated information regarding the institution, including, but not limited to, the number of current candidates per program, per delivery model, per location and the number of completers in the past school year.
-It also includes certain outcomes measures such as pass rates on examinations and survey data.
-The Program Review submission and feedback, along with the addendum constitutes the third element, the documentation of how the program meets Common Standards and Program Standards, and participates in on-going program improvement.
-The fourth element in the collection and evaluation of evidence is the team’s review and analysis of supporting documentation.
-The fifth element is the array of interviews conducted with a broad spectrum of individuals involved in the program the faculty/instructional personnel, candidates, program completers, cooperating educators, advisory committee members, and employers of program completers.
+The site visit team relies on a comprehensive process of evidence collection and evaluation and interviews in order to make decisions regarding an institution’s alignment to the standards and make an accreditation recommendation to the COA.
+This includes the following:

 1. Preconditions Report

-Program sponsors will prepare a Preconditions Report to be submitted to the Commission during Year One and Year Four of the accreditation cycle.
-The institution must respond to Commission adopted General Preconditions and preconditions for all credential programs offered by the institution.
+Program sponsors will prepare a response to Preconditions and submit it to the Commission during years one and four of the accreditation cycle.
+Preconditions submissions provide current information about institutional and program compliance with the preconditions.The institution must respond to Commission adopted General Preconditions and program specific preconditions for all credential programs offered by the institution.
 The Preconditions may be found on the Precondition web page.

 2. Annual Data Submission